akalinux/react-chtr-object-methods/README.md

-# Chtr Shared Static Data Functions
+# Charter Telemetry-dev Shared Static Data Functions for React

 This npm package is a collection of static data manipulation functions.